Science-fiction author Theodore Sturgeon wrote several episodes for The Original Series. Only two, “Shore Leave” and “Amok Time”, were produced.

 Kirk now commands Timshel and his ship is safe.
-Nothing will be done against it with Marouk onboard.
+Nothing will be done against it with Marouk on board.
 Spock, McCoy and Uhura have worked out a plan to extricate Timshel from the payday machine.
 They believe that the machine can shift the frequencies of all the Timshel brains.
-This way those addicted to the machine can continue to enjoy it, but the children and outsiders will not fall under its influence.
+This way the addicted can continue to enjoy it, but the children and outsiders will not fall under its influence.

 It is tried on Spock and works.
 He becomes ecstatic and then goes through withdrawal.
 But his brain pattern can be used as an example to make the shift.
 The children of Timshel will never have to worry about payday.

 Dannie Du Molin and Kirk talk.
-She wants to return to him, but the payday machine beckons inexorably.
+She wants to return to him, but the payday machine beckons.
 She weeps as she rushes to get her fix.